The logo for Lawn.com.au

 Location

 Keep your silver princess eucalyptus out of the wind – it has shallow roots, so a strong breeze could uproot young plants.
-These native trees can grow fairly large, so place them somewhere they can spread and grow.

 Note: Silver princess doesn’t make a great shade tree – it has an open growth habit, meaning it lets light filter through.
 It’s excellent as a feature or screen tree, however!